Verdun, Quebec

 Verdun (/vəɹˈdʌn/ vər-DUN, /fr-CA/) is a borough (arrondissement) of the city of Montreal, Quebec, located in the southeastern part of the island.
+From 1907 to 2002, Verdun was a separate municipality from Montreal.

 Long known as a working class neighbourhood, it has experienced significant gentrification and social change in the 21st century.

 Etymology

-The borough's name is a shortening of Saverdun, in France, the hometown of its early settler Zacharie Dupuy.
+The borough's name originates from the seigneurial fief of Verdun established by Zacharie Dupuy, an early settler from the Saverdun region in France.